Macadamian/Cordova-BlinkUpPlugin/README.md

 Cordova Unit Tests
 -----------
-There are a set of unit tests for the BlinkUp plugin based on the `cordova-plugin-test-framework` that test for the correct JSON results for certain actions.
+There are a set of unit tests for the BlinkUp plugin based on the `cordova-plugin-test-framework` that test if the BlinkUp interface is properly defined in the Javascript.
 If you wish to use the tests, do the following steps from your Cordova project directory.

 **Step 1**<br>
 Install the test framework with `cordova plugin add http://git-wip-us.apache.org/repos/asf/cordova-plugin-test-framework.git`